babelouest/ulfius/API.md

 ### Accessing query string and URL parameters <a name="accessing-query-string-and-url-parameters"></a>

 In the callback function, you can access the URL and query parameters in the `struct _u_request.map_url`.
-This variable contains both URL parameters and query string parameters, the parameters keys are case-sensntive.
+This variable contains both URL parameters and query string parameters, the parameters keys are case-sensitive.
 If a parameter appears multiple times in the URL and the query string, the values will be chained in the `struct _u_request.map_url`, separated by a comma `,`.

 This variable is a `struct _u_map`, therefore you can access it using the [struct _u_map documentation](#struct-_u_map-api).